 Something about those words or the ever so slight pout she gave him melted Tai on the spot.
 "Thank you, Jun." he said, fixing her gaze.
 "Really."

 "Yeah," she replied softly.
 "Well, I heard what happened."

 "Yeah, well," Tai rubbed at a kink in his neck, "it got worse."

 "What happened?"
 Jun asked, catching his implied significance.

 "I got a kinda 'joint call' from Matt and Sora."

-Jun's persona sobered immediately.
+Jun's face washed with concern.
 "Oh, Tai, I'm sorry.
 I wanted to be there for you when you found out."